git-plm/gitplm/partnumbers.md

 ## Reference

 The above information was compiled from the following discussions, articles, and direct discussions with various people.
-All input is greatly appreciated.
+All input, especially criticisms, has been very valuable in clarifying the thinking on this topic.

 - [Extensive discussion on the KiCad forum](https://forum.kicad.info/t/internal-house-part-number-formats/34958)
 - [PLM good practice](https://forum.kicad.info/t/internal-house-part-number-formats/34958)